 “If you both agree that the relationship will be your spiritual practice, so much the better.
 You can then express your thoughts and feelings to each other as soon as they occur, or as soon as a reaction comes up, so that you do not create a time gap in which an unexpressed or unacknowledged emotion or grievance can fester and grow.
 Learn to give expression to what you feel without blaming.
 Learn to listen to your partner in an open, nondefensive way.
 Be present.
 Accusing, defending, attacking — all those patterns that are designed to strengthen or protect the ego or to get its needs met will then become redundant.” ~ Eckhart Tolle

-Your relationship with your partner is a never-ending love story.
+Your loving relationship with your partner is a never-ending love story.
 A place where you are both constantly seeking to explore and discover each others’ fears, dreams, passions, hopes, and aspirations.
 Seeking to find and understand more of the beauty that is hidden in each of you, gazing into each other’s eyes daily and treating one another as if you were the universe itself.

 “Through our eyes, the universe is perceiving itself.
 Through our ears, the universe is listening to its harmonies.
 We are the witnesses through which the universe becomes conscious of its glory, of its magnificence.” ~ Alan Watts